becomingVsVp/acmeWidgetCo/README.md

 ## Decisions Regarding Project ##

-All products are stored in a mock gateway rather than in a database.
+All products and delivery rules and special offer rules are stored in a mock gateway rather than in a database.

 All monies are stored as cents for accuracy.